TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/api/comments/comments.md

   - body: "No access token provided"

 ### Remarks
-Certain parameters, like userId s required for the request body but is possible to get a sucess response without including this.
+Certain parameters, like userId is required for the request body but is possible to get a sucess response without including this.

 ### Relate the REST API endpoints with User Stories